AlanInglis/Mycotox-I/README.md

 # Mycotox-I

-This repository contains code used in the **Mycotox-I** project, which focuses on using deep and transfer learning methods to predict mycotoxin presence and level in Irish cereal crops.
+This repository contains code used in the **Mycotox-I** project, which focuses on using deep and transfer learning methods to predict mycotoxin presence and level in Irish oat crops.

 The scripts and workflows here support the development, testing, and evaluation of machine learning models applied to multi-response prediction tasks involving environmental, agronomic, and geographical data.